confluentinc/ksql/docs/developer-guide/ksqldb-reference/scalar-functions.md

 LEAST(col1, col2...)
 ```

-The smallest value among the provided elements.
-Returns null if all
-elements are null, otherwise ignores null values.
+The lowest non-null value among a variable number of comparable columns.

 ### `LN`